An axiomatic approach to diversity: Three-vertex equidistance

-One way to approach the problem of trying to satisfy Axiom~\ref{basic equidistance} would be to find a suitable function $f$ for which the partial derivative with respect to the maximum distance (when the total distance is fixed) is always less than $-1$, thus offsetting the contribution to $D_{f}$ of the $\max_{T \subset S : |T|=2} \{D(T)\}$ term.
+One way to approach the problem of trying to satisfy Axiom~\ref{basic equidistance} would be to find a suitable function $f$ for which the partial derivative with respect to the maximum distance (when the total distance is fixed) is always less than $-1$, thus offsetting the contribution to $D_{f}$ of the $\max_{T \subset S : |T|=2} \{D_{f}(T)\}$ term.

-However, a neater solution is to instead develop a separate diversity measure for sets of size three that does satisfy Axiom~\ref{basic equidistance} (and also Axioms~\ref{adding}--\ref{scaling}) and then simply use the recursion of equation~(\ref{basic}) on this (it can be checked that Theorem~\ref{satisfaction} will still hold).
-For example, we could set
+However, a neater solution is to instead develop a separate diversity measure for sets of size three that does satisfy Axiom~\ref{basic equidistance} (and also Axioms~\ref{adding}--\ref{scaling}) and then simply use the recursion of equation~(\ref{basic}) on this.
+This prompts the following definition: